codatio/codat-docs/docs/underwriting/introduction.md

 ### Why we use _Assess_

 The demo app makes use of the categorization feature of [Assess](/assess/overview).
 This feature analyses the full list of a company's accounts and assigns a category to each account.
-For example, Assess will categorize a VAT account as  _Liability > Current liabilities > Taxes payable_.
+As such, this solves the problem of bookkeepers giving different names for the same accoutning category.
+For example, one bookkeepr may call their marketing account Facebook Ads whereas another may call it Online Marketing.
+Assess will categorize a both accounts in the same way, specifically, _Expense > Operating > Marketing_ enabling lenders to use a standardized taxonomy irrespective of how the bookkeeper managers their accounts.

 This standardizes the data irrespective of its source and helps you make a comprehensive assessment of your customer's financial health, produce additional insights (e.g. calculate financial ratios), and automate decisioning based on these insights.